MkFoster/strands-demo/README.md

 # strands-demo
-Demo of Strands Agents with a tool that makes an API call to a placeholder API.
+Demo of Strands Agents with a tool that makes tool API calls to a placeholder API.